 The compliance with the criteria for environmentally sustainable economic activities will not be subject to an assurance provided by one or more auditors or a review by one or more third parties.

-Does the financial product invest in fossil gas and/or nuclear energy related active comply with the EU Taxonomy1?
+al product invest in EU Taxonomy1? fossi gas and/or nuclear energy related activities that

 Yes:

 In fossil gas In nuclear energy

-No
+\boxtimes No